 Mountain biking requires consideration when it comes to a bikes, equipment, apparel and their cost.
 And for most kids, mountain biking is expensive.
-Therefore, the information on this page is provided in an attempt to outline the “need to haves” that are specific to the type of mountain biking Portland Metro participates in.
-Hopefully it helps riders, potential riders and their families in the process of gathering the needed gear…
+Therefore, the information on this page is provided in an attempt to assist riders (and their parents) to outline the “need to haves” that are specific to the type of mountain biking Portland Metro participates in…

 The majority of the mountain biking that we will do on this team falls into the “cross-country” category (which is sometimes abbreviated as “XC”).
-For most riders a “hardtail” mountain bike will be recommended.
-Hardtail is the name given to a solid/rigid bike frame that has a suspension fork between the bike frame and the front wheel.
-Here’s a nice example…
+For most riders a hardtail mountain bike will be recommended.
+“Hardtail” is the name given to a solid/rigid bike frame that has a suspension fork for the front wheel.
+Here’s an example…

-…as opposed to a full-suspension mountain bike where there is also suspension built into the frame, that is activated by the rear wheel.
+…as opposed to a full-suspension mountain bike where there is also suspension or “shocks” built into the frame for the rear wheel as well.

-Also Note: If you’re shopping for a bike we can help make reccomendations.
+- If you’re shopping for a bike, we can help make reccomendations.

-Once you have determined that your bike is suitable, it may be advisable to take your bike into a local bike shop for a tuneup service.
+- If you have a used bike that you believe is suitable, it is advisable to take it to a local bike shop for a tuneup service before each season.

-Otherwise, coaches may be able to help with this managing little adjustments here and there, upon request before or after practices.
+- Coaches may be able to help manage little adjustments here and there, upon request before or after practices.